skimzor/SZ-MGB/README.md

 **Note:** Component placement on this PCB should roughly be in the same area as the OEM MGB; however, please verify orientation/polarity of components before soldering.

+# DC/DC Board

+If you would like to create a matching DC/DC Board, I have 'reverse-engineered' an OEM MGB DC/DC Board PCB which can be found [here](https://github.com/skimzor/MGB-DC).
+Otherwise, you can use the one from your donor MGB or any other aftermarket boards.
+Note that you will not be able to use the OEM MGB screen if you use an aftermarket DC/DC board.

 # Credit and Thanks

 - Special thanks to [gekkio](https://gekkio.fi/) for the reverse-engineered MGB schematics, various Game Boy [KiCad footprints](https://github.com/Gekkio/gekkio-kicad-libs), and overall contributions to the Game Boy community.
 He deserves the credit for making this PCB possible.